equinor/energyvision/multisite.md

 Some changes in how languages are handled in the both the web application and the Sanity Studio would be required, but most of the code base would remain the same.

+While the global site is using a complex menu structure to fit its needs, the satellite pages will probably need a simpler solution to navigation, which will be a difference between the two solutions.

 Weaknesses:

 + Need to host studios ourselves.